Alicia Witt

-In addition to being in acting, Witt has been described as a musical prodigy; she is an accomplished pianist, singer, and songwriter.
-Witt has starred in eight annual Hallmark Christmas movies; the first one was broadcast in 2013.
-In her most recent film, Christmas Tree Lane (2020), she served as executive producer and storywriter.
-She also contributed two original songs, which her character sings on-screen.
+In addition to her acting, Witt is an accomplished pianist, singer, and songwriter.
+She has starred in nine annual Hallmark Christmas films, the first broadcast in 2013.
+In her most recent Hallmark film, Christmas Tree Lane (2020), she was also executive producer and storywriter, and contributed two original songs which her character sings.

 Early life and education

-Witt was born on August 21, 1975, in Worcester, Massachusetts, to Diane (née Pietro), a junior high school reading teacher and Robert Witt, a science teacher and photographer.
-Her mother was an American and Guinness World Record holder for the longest hair, from 1989 to 1996.
-She has a brother, Ian.
-Talking by age two and reading by the age of four, Witt has been described as a child prodigy.
+Witt was born on August 21, 1975 in Worcester, Massachusetts, to Diane (née Pietro), a junior high school reading teacher, and Robert Witt, a science teacher and photographer.
+Her mother was an American and Guinness World Record holder for the longest hair from 1989 to 1996.
+Witt has a brother, Ian.
+Talking by age two and reading by the age of four, she has been described as a child prodigy.
 Her acting talent was recognized by director David Lynch in 1980, when he heard her recite Shakespeare's Romeo and Juliet on the television show That's Incredible! at age five.
 Lynch began working with her in film and television before Witt earned her high-school equivalency credential at age 14.
-From the ages of 10 to 14, Witt took four piano lessons a week, including from a Boston University professor, and competed nationally.
+From the ages of 10 to 14, she took four piano lessons a week, including from a Boston University professor, and competed nationally.

 Career

 Film and television

-Witt's discovery by Lynch led to his casting of the "flame-haired" child in the movie Dune (1984), as Paul Atreides's sister Alia; she turned eight during filming.
+Witt's discovery by Lynch led to her casting as the "flame-haired" child in Dune (1984), as Paul Atreides's sister Alia; she turned eight during filming.
 She worked with Lynch again when she appeared in an episode of Twin Peaks, playing the younger sister of Lara Flynn Boyle's character Donna.

-Her acting background led to small parts in Mike Figgis' Liebestraum in 1991 (her brother Ian also appears), the Gen-X drama Bodies, Rest & Motion (1993) and the TV movie The Disappearance of Vonnie (1994).
+Her acting background led to small parts in Mike Figgis' Liebestraum in 1991 (her brother Ian also appears), the Gen-X drama Bodies, Rest & Motion (1993), and the television film The Disappearance of Vonnie (1994).
 In 1994, Witt landed her first lead role in a film, playing a disturbed, murderous teenager in Fun and receiving the Special Jury Recognition Award at the Sundance Film Festival.
-Witt was then cast in Four Rooms as Madonna's lover in the episode, "The Missing Ingredient".
+Witt was then cast in Four Rooms as Madonna's lover in the episode "The Missing Ingredient".

 Witt was introduced to a larger audience in the role of Cybill Shepherd's daughter, Zoey Woodbine, in the sitcom Cybill.
 While playing that part from 1995 to 1998, she also had film roles in Stephen Herek's Mr. Holland's Opus, Alexander Payne's Citizen Ruth, Robert Allan Ackerman's Passion's Way (based on the Edith Wharton novel, The Reef) and Richard Sears' comedy Bongwater.
-After Cybill was cancelled, Witt went on to leading roles in Jamie Blanks' horror film Urban Legend (1998), and in Kevin Altieri/Touchstone Pictures' limited-release animated feature, Gen¹³.
+After Cybill was cancelled, Witt went on to leading roles in Jamie Blanks' horror film Urban Legend (1998) as Natalie, and in Kevin Altieri/Touchstone Pictures' limited-release animated feature Gen13.